Incredible sites–Inspiring presentations–

 Travel off-season for low crowds, best rates…

 Perfect times of year to go!
 Low season winter travel means no crowds and bargain prices at fine hotels.
 Perfectly moderate – November thru February temperatures are usually 60s-mid-70 degrees Fahrenheit daytime, low 50s at night.
-April/May temperatures usually in the 80s to low 90s.
+May temperatures usually in the 80s to low 90s.

 -NOVEMBER 24-DECEMBER 7, 2017 – 14-day tour, 12 nights in Israel – Old Testament and New Testament sites as listed below.